SvetozarP/CPlusPlusSoftUni/README.md

 7. **07trekkingMania** - Mountain climbing group distribution calculator with percentage analysis across different peak categories
 8. **08tennisRankList** - Tennis tournament point tracking system with win percentage and average point calculations

+### 09 - While Loop
+This module introduces while loops and advanced iteration control in C++, covering indefinite loops, user input validation, data accumulation, and complex conditional iteration patterns.
+The exercises demonstrate practical applications of while loops in real-world scenarios including authentication, data processing, and academic tracking.

+#### Exercises Completed:

+1. **01readText** - Reads and displays text input until "Stop" is entered using while loop with string comparison
+2. **02password** - Password authentication system with infinite loop until correct password is entered
+3. **03sumNumbers** - Accumulates numbers until sum reaches or exceeds a target value
+4. **04sequence2k1** - Generates and displays sequence of numbers using formula: next = current * 2 + 1
+5. **05accountBalance** - Bank account balance calculator with deposit tracking and error handling for negative amounts
+6. **06maxNumber** - Finds maximum number from a sequence of inputs until "Stop" is entered
+7. **07minNumber** - Finds minimum number from a sequence of inputs until "Stop" is entered
+8. **08graduation** - Student grade tracking system with exclusion logic for failing grades and average calculation

 ## 🛠️ Technical Details